1892 Democratic National Convention

-The 1892 Democratic National Convention was held in Chicago, Illinois, June 21–June 23, and nominated former President Grover Cleveland, who had been the party's standard-bearer in 1884 and 1888.
-This marked the last time a former president was renominated by a major party.
-Adlai E. Stevenson of Illinois was nominated for vice president.
+The 1892 Democratic National Convention was held in Chicago, Illinois, from June 21 to 23, 1892.
+Former President Grover Cleveland, who had been the party's standard-bearer in 1884 and 1888, was nominated again.
+Adlai Stevenson I of Illinois was nominated for vice president.
 The ticket was victorious in the general election, defeating the Republican nominees, President Benjamin Harrison and his running mate, Whitelaw Reid.